 Popular holiday rental amenities in South Wales

-The weather in South Wales
+The Weather in South Wales

 Wales, one of the four countries that make up the United Kingdom, is rich in Celtic history.
 From castles to the cosmopolitan Cardiff nightlife, the region has something for everyone.
 However, it’s the stunning natural beauty which makes travellers flock to Wales.
 From Snowdonia to the Brecon Beacons, Wales is a hiker’s paradise, and for those who love surfing and diving, the clear Atlantic waters are right on your doorstep.

-Getting to South Wales: transportation in Wales
+Getting to your South Wales holiday cottage

 Weather in Wales: enjoy Wales in every weather